guillermooo/sublime-undocs/source/search_and_replace/search_and_replace_overview.rst

 the basics of regular expressions.
 In this guide we won't explain how to use regular expressions.

-Typing out *regular expression* gets boring fast, and saying it actually is even more annoying, so instead nerds usually shorten that to *regexp* or *regex*.
+Typing out *regular expression* gets boring fast, and saying it is even more annoying, so instead nerds usually shorten that to *regexp* or *regex*.

 This is how a regex might look::